 Walking is one of the easiest and most accessible forms of exercise, with multiple benefits for anyone, regardless of their existing fitness level.
 With mental and physical health benefits, walking can help you feel connected to the natural world.

-Your journey into Scotland’s forests begins with our forest trails.
-Covering almost a third of the country’s wooded areas, the forests we look after for the people of Scotland are many and varied.
-From local woods for walking the dog or getting some exercise, to majestic mountain viewpoints and some of the world’s most iconic scenery, it’s all waiting for you to explore.
+Covering almost a third of the country’s wooded areas, the forests we look after contain hundreds of walking trails that might take you up hills, along rivers and down to stunning coastlines.
+From local woods for dog-walking or getting some exercise, to majestic mountain viewpoints and some of the world’s most iconic scenery, it’s all waiting for you to explore.

 What you’ll need